Programista1k/recruitment-task-gog/README.md

 Also we don't have any API, we don't know about size of app, so there is not any NgRx or custom Signal-Store, because its like shooting a fly with a cannon in my opinion.

-Project is made will full RWD.
+Project is made will full RWD. - from 320px up.
+(REGARDING IMAGES - I dont have those in higher quality, so it's hard for me to upscale for smaller devices so those are very very blurry.)

 ALSO - If it's very common to use uncommon values (XD) for paddings, font-sizes, etc. i would just specify all of those into styles.css and override defualt tailwind config, so our text-base would be 15px like with "GAME OF THE WEEK" instead of default 16px.